MadhavKauntia/my-notes/backend/database/fundamentals-of-database-engineering.md

 - Tables are stored as rows in disk
 - A single block IO read to the table fetches multiple rows with all their columns
 - More IOs are required to find a particular row in a table scan but once you find the row, you get all the columns for that row

+### Column-Oriented Database

+- Tables are stored as columns first in disk
+- A single block IO read to the table fetches multiple columns with all matching rows
+- Less IOs are required to get more values of a given column.
+But working with multiple columns require more IOs.

+## Indexing